5 Goals for Next School Year!

 Develop a year-long health curriculum targeting each dimension of wellness

 Two health days per month rather than a three-week unit + a three-year progression of learning (6th-8th grade)

 - Currently, health is taught as a three-week unit and poorly reinforced throughout the rest of the school year.
 My plan is to create a health and wellness curriculum that progresses throughout the entire school year as well as builds upon itself from 6th to 8th grade.
 With this style of health instruction, students will take part in two health instructional days each month.
-See next bullet for topics of instruction.
+See the next bullet for topics of instruction.

 Focus on each of the components of health and wellness (School Wellness 101)

 - Topics of instruction will highlight an overarching understanding of wellness coupled with a detailed and intentional focus on each of the components of health and wellness.